-The Human Rights Branch works with objectivity and independence from other system structures for the purpose of addressing matters specific to the Human Rights Code, the development and review of Board Policies and Procedures, and Human Rights Code-related harassment and discrimination complaints.
+The Human Rights Branch works with objectivity and independence from other system structures for the purpose of addressing matters specific to the Ontario Human Rights Code (the Code) including Code-related harassment and discrimination complaints.
+It also supports the development and review of Board Policies and Procedures to ensure compliance with the Code.

 Guiding Principles of the IEHR Department

 - We are all treaty people, and acknowledge both the rights and responsibilities that lie at the heart of the treaties in place in the territory on which WRDSB facilities are located